Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/pair-devices.md

 or any other configuration including CM4.

 Device with execution client needs 2TB+ fast storage.
-Device with consensus client needs 256GB+ fast storage
+Device with consensus client needs 256GB+ fast storage.

 ## Device Setup